statistikat/VIM/README.md

 ### Further reading

 * A hands-on guide for VIM can be found in the [get started vignette](http://statistikat.github.io/VIM/articles/VIM.html).
+Additional vignettes can be found in the [articles section](http://statistikat.github.io/VIM/articles/).
 * The [reference documentation](http://statistikat.github.io/VIM/reference)
   provides detailed documentation about all exposed functons from the package.